ghermens/media2click/Documentation/Configuration/Index.rst

       This cObject is used for rendering the placeholder.
 If this cObject is a :ref:`FLUIDTEMPLATE <t3tsref:cobj-fluidtemplate>`, some useful values are passed to the fluid template as settings:

-      :ts:`.settings:` :ref:`array of keys <t3tsref:cobj-fluidtemplate-properties-settings>`
+      :ts:`.settings:` array of keys
-         Settings for the FLUIDTEMPLATE cObject.
+         :ref:`Settings for the FLUIDTEMPLATE cObject <t3tsref:cobj-fluidtemplate-properties-settings>`.
          You can add your own properties according to the needs of your custom templates.

          :aspect:`Default Properties:`